-This topic came to me the other day because, it is June and last weekend there were a lot of Juneteenth accelerations and my area, I’m in New York and Brooklyn and in Harlem.
+This topic came to me the other day because, it is June and last weekend there were a lot of Juneteenth accelerations in my area, I’m in New York and Brooklyn and in Harlem.
 There was a lot going on, parades and block parties and the people out and about and in the street.
 If you’re not in a really active black or brown community, then you may not even have ever heard of Juneteenth.
-My sister and mom had posted something about it on her Facebook page and told people, you know, “Get off of Facebook long enough to go and Google this and educate yourself.”
-Do your thing and drop a link so people could read up about Juneteenth.
+My sister-in-law had posted something about it on her Facebook page and told people, you know, “Get off of Facebook long enough to go and Google this and educate yourself.”
+And because people don’t do those kinds of things so she even dropped a link so people could read up about Juneteenth.

 The History of Juneteenth

-But why is it that it’s 2019 and most people still don’t even know that this date in history existed?
+But why is it that it’s 2019 and most people still don’t even know that this date in history exists?
 People still don’t even acknowledge the lack of freedom that this holiday represents.
 How are we examining and understanding where our freedom comes from and how we source and tap into that and what does that even mean?
-I mean, even when a word finally to get to Galveston in Texas, that the slaves had been freed.
-And that as of that moment, the slave holders, we’re now going to be in an employee-employer relationship with their former slaves.
+I mean, even when the word did finally to get to Galveston in Texas, that the slaves had been freed.
+As of that moment, the slave holders were now going to be in an employee-employer relationship with their former slaves.
 That was the arrangement.
 And so some of the slaves immediately fled.
 We’re like, “Great, we’re free, we’re out of here.
 We’re going to head north, we’re going to create our own lives, we’re gonna do all these things.”

 But why did some of them stick around??